Adachi and Shimamura: Characters

 Shimamura's best friend in elementary school.
 She and Shimamura called each other "Shima-chan" and "Taru-chan", but became distant as a result of attending different junior high schools.
 The two happen to meet again in the winter of their first year of high school with the hope of restarting their friendship.
 She has a reputation as a delinquent because she often skipped school and wandered around in junior high.
 Tarumi's efforts to reignite her friendship with Shimamura upset Adachi, igniting extreme feelings of jealousy when she sees them together.

 Media

 Light novels

 The original light novel series, written by Hitoma Iruma and illustrated by Non, was first serialized in ASCII Media Works' Dengeki Bunko Magazine in October 2012.
 ASCII Media Works began publishing the series under its Dengeki Bunko imprint on March 10, 2013.
-ASCII Media Works has published twelve volumes as of November 8, 2024.
+ASCII Media Works has published thirteen volumes as of December 25.
 It was initially announced that the twelfth volume would be the final installment of the series, but in April 2024, Iruma stated in a blog post that he planned to continue it further.
 Seven Seas Entertainment have licensed the light novels for release in North America.